Shells-com/linux-scripts/os_requirements.md

 * Set user to autologin (we try to achieve this in firstrun script but if you see difference not applying for your OS, be sure to do it).
 * Disable power saving (screensavers, sleep, automatic logout etc).
 * Disable logout option.
+* Be sure to have in your image spice-vdagent and qemu-guest-agent.

 ## Naming